Baby steps into the investment universe - Analytical; Part 2 of 3

 According to a study by technology giant Microsoft, the attention span of people has fallen from 12 seconds to 8 seconds — thanks to the mobile revolution and an increasingly digitized lifestyle.

-In order to learn successfully, it must be done in small chunks - bite-sized learning.
+To learn successfully, it must be done in small chunks - bite-sized learning.
 This is the practice of delivering training in smaller, more focused chunks or bites that can be easily learned without committing large amounts of time.

 The best analogy I can give is infographics – yes this is bite-sized learning.

-Anyway, the point I am making is that you read one or two articles to gain some background knowledge, then explore one or two case studies and repeat the learning cycle until you have completed everything at a particular level.
+Anyway, the point I am making is that you read one or two articles to gain some background knowledge.
+Then explore one or two case studies and repeat the learning cycle until you have completed everything at a particular level.

-To gain experience you have to learn from case studies and try to answer all the questions that I posed in my case studies
+To gain experience you have to learn from case studies and try to answer all the questions that I posed in my case studies.

 There are 4 levels to go through.

-• Level 1 – Foundation
+• Level 1 – Foundation.

-• Level 2 – Intermediate
+• Level 2 – Intermediate.

-• Level 3 – Advanced
+• Level 3 – Advanced.

-• Level 4 – Expert
+• Level 4 – Expert.

 I am assuming that you start at the Foundation level and will provide some pointers on when you can move from one level to the next.